dwringer/cl-bst/README.md

    V: Value (of type VALUE-ELEMENT-TYPE) to be held in the new record.
    FM: A finite map to which the desired new record will be added.

-#### Keyword parameters:
-   OVERWRITE: If true, binding an existing key updates its value

 #### Returns:
    New instance of a finite map containing the desired new record.